11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 For those initiated, such as yourself, moss becomes un-unnoticeable.

-Verdant and fluffy, moss is the most vital component one can include inside a terrarium.
+Verdant and fluffy, moss is the most vital component you can include inside a terrarium.
 It transforms the misshapen and dull into the full and vibrant.

-Learn how to put moss at the centre of your design, take proper care of it, and reap its aesthetic delights.
+Learn how to put moss at the center of your design, take proper care of it, and reap its aesthetic delights.

 3. Sand Art Terrarium

-Layering different substrates within a closed terrarium is one of the most popular methods to create a proper foundation for your flora.
+Layering different materials within a closed terrarium is one of the most popular methods to create a proper foundation for your flora.

-One of those substrates, at least, will need to provide the function of drainage.
-Be it Leca, aquarium gravel or sand – any are suitable to relieve your roots of excess water.
+One of those materials, at least, will need to provide a drainage function to relieve your roots of excess water.
+Be it Leca, aquarium gravel, or sand.

 Sand art.